 Are winter tyres mandatory in the UK?

-Anyone who has driven through Europe during the skiing season will know that winter tyres are mandatory in some countries, most notably Austria, Norway and, in some conditions, Germany.
+Anyone who has driven through Europe during the skiing season will know that winter tyres are mandatory in some countries.
+These include Austria, Norway and, in some conditions, Germany.

 But there are no such laws in the UK, leaving you free to make an informed decision.
 The further north you are, the more likely you are to benefit from winter tyres.
 For example, the Cairngorms in Scotland, where snow or sleet falls on 76.2 days of the year.

 Most tyre manufacturers recommend fitting winter tyres in October and removing them again in March.
 Their use should be driven by the temperature, so if the country is braced for a cold spell in April, leave your winter tyres on for a few extra weeks.